djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

   ![Instructions](backoffice_ag_imgs/ixx.png)

-  - Since this agent will be a collaborator agent and will be invoked by GFM Bank Orchestrator, we don't want to Enable it for direct chat on the chat homepage **disable the "Show agent" feature**.
+- Since this agent will be a collaborator agent and will be invoked by GFM Bank Orchestrator, we don't want to Enable it for direct chat on the chat homepage disable the **Show agent** feature.

   ![Create New Agent](backoffice_ag_imgs/i11.png)